shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_2/README.md

 This guide provides instructions on how to transfer files and folders between your local machine and an EC2 instance  and vice versa using the `scp` command. `scp` stands for Secure Copy and utilizes the SSH protocol for secure file transfers.

-## Transfer from Local Machine to EC2
+## Transfer file from Local Machine to EC2

 To transfer a file or folder from your local machine to an EC2 instance, follow these steps: